jiyoungsim/Online-Mall-Order-Data-Analysis/README.md

 + **Objectives**: The goal of this project is to find insights from online mall order data to identify possible areas of improvements in terms of sales and make decisions.

 + **Summary**: This project analyzes online mall order data with the goal of finding insights to help maximize sales and revenues.
-See project notebook for more details.
+See project notebooks for more details.
   + Revenue data

   First, I looked into revenue data to see revenue by different regions and time frames.